nicolleharding/Elna-Vedic-Astrology/README.md

 **Footer**

-- Increase Contact Details font weight.- done (chose to rmeove this wording)
+- Increase Contact Details font weight.- done (chose to remove this wording)
 - Responsiveness on footer has issue with logos. - done
 - Size of footer seems to high. - done
 - Change FB and IG destination URL's to actual accounts. - done

 **Index Page : Hero Image**

-- Need to improve placement and colour of button.
+- Need to improve placement and colour of button. - done
-- Make button navigate to Book page.
+- Make button navigate to Book page.v - done
 - Column text, center and add padding. - done
 - Not sure obout the copy on the Hero image. - done
-- Add interesting layout for the bullets on the hero image.
+- Add interesting layout for the bullets on the hero image. - decided not do
 - Need to get rid of white line under nav bar.- done

 **Index Page : Section**

-- Look at the head shot when responsive as it's tiny.
+- Look at the head shot when responsive as it's tiny. - done
 - Adding padding to the image. - done
 - Positioning the texton the right of the image. - done
 - Need to figure out padding of text. - done